On the first morning in our new home in Tokyo, we sat down to breakfast and solemnly poured drinking yoghurt over our cereal.

 Banking and Money

 Another major bonus in the early days is that it is unlikely you will be taken advantage of financially.
-Although opening a bank account does take quite a while - mainly because to do so you will require an 'alien registration card' (I'm not joking!) - you can feel quite safe as you walk about with huge wads of cash.
-The Japanese are notoriously honest and you will not need to check your change.
-As a rough, but useful, rule of thumb if you knock two zeros off the yen price of something you will get the US dollar value.
-I.e: Yen 1,000 is ten bucks.
+Although opening a bank account does take quite a while - mainly because to do so you will require a 'Resident card'.
+A big plus is that you can feel quite safe as you walk about with huge wads of cash - the Japanese are notoriously honest and you will not need to check your change.
+As a rough, but useful, rule of thumb if you knock two zeros off the yen price of something you will get the US dollar value- i.e: Yen 1,000 is around (currently slightly less) ten dollars.

-Even after opening a bank account (like many 'aliens', we used Citibank as they use English) we got in the habit of having around US$100 on us all the time (quickly now - what is that is yen?).
-In this fairly cash-based society not all the little stores take credit cards and it is lovely to walk around the greengrocers, bakeries and cafes - not to mention the wonderful '100 Yen' shops (paradise for children with pocket money) - and to stop for incredibly reasonable, utterly delicious set lunches.
+Even after opening a bank account, like many foreigners, we got in the habit of having around US$100 on us all the time (quickly now - what is that is yen?).
+In this fairly cash-based society not all the little stores take credit cards and it is lovely to walk around the greengrocers, bakeries and cafes - not to mention the wonderful '100 Yen' shops (the equivalent of British pound stores and paradise for children with pocket money) - and to stop for incredibly reasonable, utterly delicious set lunches.

-Once you have acclimatised a bit, it is well worth heading out of town to stock up at Costco (allow at least 1.5 hours each way due to traffic); you will save a fortune.
-One note of caution - this Costco does not accept all credit cards so bring plenty of cash for your purchases and for the motorway tolls.
+Once you have acclimatised a bit, it is well worth heading out of town to stock up at a Costco (there are now several options around Tokyo) - you will save a fortune.
+One note of caution - since 2019 Costco only accepts Visa and its own credit cards, so bring plenty of cash for your purchases and for the motorway tolls.

 It is also worth going on a 'supermarket tour' (many PTA groups offer these); a quick trip round a Japanese supermarket will introduce you to many convenient products, some but not all, at lower prices.
 This is one country where local does not necessarily mean cheaper, the Japanese are sticklers for premium products.
 Similarly, don't panic too much about not being able to read every label - sell-by dates tend to be rigorously adhered to, quality is a matter of pride and Japanese people don't go in for artificial additives in a big way.

 Tokyo is a bit like unfurling a flower - just take it layer by layer and enjoy each stage.
-On a bad day, when that Lost in Translation feeling has kicked in and it just isn't a big adventure any more, find comfort and shelter in the fact that, within the world's second biggest city, you will quickly find one of the friendliest, expat 'villages' anywhere.
+On a bad day, when that Lost in Translation feeling (still relevant going on 20 years later!) has kicked in and it just isn't a big adventure any more, find comfort and shelter in the fact that, within the world's second biggest city, you will quickly find one of the friendliest, expat 'villages' anywhere.

-It is very easy to make a huge number of frienpeople tend to go out of their way to be friendly and helpful.
+It is very easy to get to know a large number of people, as they tend to go out of their way to be friendly and helpful.
 You could easily spend your entire time with foreigners, shop at the two international supermarkets (with valet parking and white-gloved delivery people) and never speak a word of Japanese if you so wish.

 Tokyo is rich in 'alpha type' trailing spouses who give generously of their time and talents.
 You will find all manner of events organised through some of the formidable PTA's from welcome sessions for newcomers through to exciting excursions and social events.
 If you are lucky enough to be a member of the Tokyo American Club, which has over 50 nationalities amongst its members,you will also find a huge range of courses and activities through the women's group as well as access to a roof-top pool, a bowling alley, golf simulators, a spa, restaurants and a childcare centre.